Germminate/dataeng_test/machine_learning/solution/README.md

 ## Conclusion
 Given more time, I would like to achieve the ideal case of containerize for the module for alpine docker.

 Also, I would like to improve the model by using dimensionality reduction methods.
-I have commited the scripts I have been working on up until the deadline in a separate branch (dimensionality_reduction) to work on dimensionality reduction techniques.